owenr88/SocialSASS/README.md

 ###Rounded Icon with Background Color
 `<i class="fa rounded fa-facebook"></i>`

-Round icons with the social network's colour in the background.
+Round icons with the social network's color in the background.

 ###Rounded Icon with Background Color - Spins on hover
 `<i class="fa rounded-spin fa-youtube"></i>`